outofgum/dukeftp/documents/getting-started.md

 ## Start duke

 Start the duke binary.
 You will be asked for a password that is used to encrypt and decrypt the config files that contain sensitive data.
+When you set up the password, you will be asked to confirm it to make sure that you did not make a typo.
 Duke should connect to the configured IRC server now and join the admin channel.

 ## Administrate duke